Find more photos like this on Planet Better Place

 • Offers a viable answer to feeding the world’s hungry, through more efficient use of grains and other crops.

-factory farm conditions and from painful slaughter.
+• Saves animals from suffering in factory farm conditions and from painful slaughter.

 • Conservation of vital, but limited freshwater, fertile topsoil and other precious resources.